sighupio/furyctl/README.md

 <!-- line left blank as spacer -->

 > **Warning**
-> furyctl-ng alpha only
+> (furyctl-ng alpha version only)
 >
 > `furyctl-ng` is compatible with KFD versions 1.22.1, 1.23.3 and 1.24.0, but you will need to use the flag `--distro-location 'git::git@github.com:sighupio/fury-distribution.git?depth=1&ref=feature/furyctl-next'`
 > in *every command* until the next release of the KFD.

 ### Basic Usage

-Basic usage of `fuyrctl` for a new project consists on the following steps:
+Basic usage of `furyctl` for a new project consists on the following steps:

 1. Creating a configuration file defining the prequired infrastructure, Kubernetes cluster details, and KFD modules configuration.
 2. Creating a cluster as defined in the configuration file.